 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-With a commitment to excellence and diversity the University of California, San Diego Department of Education Studies (EDS) invites applications for the position of Supervisor of Teacher Education.
-We are seeking applicants who have expertise in the areas of teaching linguistically and culturally diverse students and in mentoring or supervising teachers.
+With a commitment to excellence and diversity the University of California, San Diego Department of Education Studies (EDS) invites applications for the position of Supervisor of Teacher Education in Secondary Mathematics.
+We are seeking applicants who have expertise in the areas of secondary mathematics, teaching linguistically and culturally diverse students and in mentoring or supervising teachers.

 Supervisors teach courses identified for student and/or intern teaching seminars, student and/or intern teaching field experiences, and teaching performance assessment.